POST /v1/radars/bulk.

 Step 2: Build a valid bulk request

-The top-level body requires:webhook_url: single callback URL for all items in this bulk submissionradars: array of radar payloads
+The top-level body:radars(required): array of radar payloadswebhook_url(optional): single callback URL for all items in this bulk submission

 Each item in